Furr History, Family Crest & Coats of Arms

 Early History of the Furr family

-Another 342 words (24 lines of text) covering the years 1297 and 1702 are included under the topic Early Furr History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Furr research.
+Another 205 words (15 lines of text) covering the years 1297 and 1702 are included under the topic Early Furr History in all our PDF Extended History products and printed products wherever possible.

 Furr Spelling Variations